zhang699/ShakeMusicBar/README.md

 ShakeMusicBar
 =============

-A ShakeMusicBarView which imitates from Google Play Music.
-The project requirement came from Jie-Chuen Li.
+A ShakeMusicBarView which imitates from Google Play Music Android APP is used to indicate the music is playing or stopped.
+This project requirement came from Jie-Chuen Li.

 ScreenShot
 ==